Causes of Pain and Burning in the Achilles Tendon

 • Leg length differences

-Obesity puts pressure on the lower body, which can cause Achilles tendon pain.
-Other medical conditions, such as psoriasis and high blood pressure, also have been linked to a higher risk of Achilles tendonitis.
+• Other health problems: Certain medical conditions such as psoriasis and high blood pressure have also been linked to a higher risk of Achilles tendonitis.

 Symptoms of Achilles Tendonitis